Building & Debugging fwupd

 fwupdmgr install ~/foo.cab

-When setup using the virtualenv all 3 binaries have the ability be launched with a debugger attached as a user by using DEBUG=1 in the environment.
+All 3 binaries have the ability be launched with a debugger attached as a user by using DEBUG=1

 (fwupd) u@fedora:~/fwupd$ DEBUG=1 fwupdtool get-devices